Best Mental Health Treatment Programs in California

 Panic Disorder refers to the experience of recurrent panic attacks.
 During a panic attack, a person feels extreme fear, often accompanied by shortness of breath, cold sweats, chest pain, dizziness, abdominal distress, and heart palpitations.

-Depression is another common mood disorder that can be treated at a mental health treatment center.
+Depression is another common mood disorder that can be treated with a mental health treatment program.
 There is a misconception that depression is a kind of extreme sadness.
 However, while intense sadness may be experienced by people struggling with depression, sadness is an emotion while depression is an illness.

 Depression is characterized by a number of symptoms.
 These may include a feeling of numbness or emptiness, despair, an inability to experience pleasure, persistent exhaustion or an inability to sleep, low motivation, and suicidal thoughts.

-Depression can be treated with medication and therapy, and is one of the most common conditions treated at a mental health center.
+Depression can be treated with medication and therapy and is one of the most common conditions treated in a mental health program.

 Eating Disorders refer to mental illnesses related to the way one consumes food.
 There are a number of different eating disorders, which have different root causes and very different symptoms.